shmugoh/shmugoh.github.io/src/content/blog/teenage-coding-shenanigans.md

 Wheeew!
 First post written in Astro...
 Honestly I can't believe I wasted a huge amount of time on developing a barebones static generator tool (create-new-site), when I could've used Astro instead!
 I mean it would look good on my portfolio nonetheless, but the exhaustion and procrastination was so high that I couldn't move on forward with it.

 Nonetheless...
 Hello!
-I am June (aka Juan/shmugo), and welcome to my Blog!
+I am shmugo, and welcome to my Blog!
 For no reason other than pure documentation of my old shenanigans, here are my former _featured_ funny programming projects I made during my teenagehood.
 I didn't make that many, as I was on a forced mindset on making original unique programs/scripts, so my old shenanigans are at the same time featured ones too

 ---